martindiphoorn/NextNote/3_frontend_angular.md

 ## 3.1 Components all over the place
-Angular 6 uses components for everything.
+Angular 7 uses components for everything.
 Navigation is also done by changing components.
 Even the start of the application is a component.
-It is called app.component.ts
+It is called `app.component.ts`

 So let's create a new component for our note list.
 Which gives us an overview of notes.
 We use the angular cli to create a new component.
 Let's create our first component with: